H4HWV2011/msjarvis-public-docs/thesis/15-pituitary-and-global-modes.md

 - **Safety gating before retrieval and reasoning**
   - The blood–brain barrier service and associated filters and judges enforce safety before deeper reasoning or retrieval occurs, blocking or rephrasing queries and returning structured reasons, which are logged and surfaced up to the main brain.
   - The Constitutional Guardian is designed to validate request payloads against surveillance‑ and PII‑related constraints, and its audit output can be used to examine whether specific retrieval or reasoning steps were blocked by constitutional rules.
+For broader AI safety context, see Amodei et al., “Concrete Problems in AI Safety” (https://arxiv.org/abs/1606.06565) and Hendrycks et al., “Unsolved Problems in ML Safety” (https://arxiv.org/abs/2109.13916).

 - **Mode‑dependent depth and routing**
-  - DGM orchestrators such as `master_chat_orchestrator_v9_dgm_complete.py` explicitly annotate responses with `dgm_orchestration` information (e.g., `{"mode": "emergent_passthrough"}`) and a final `mode` field set to `"dgm_complete_integration"`, which can be consumed by downstream introspective and control layers.
+  - DGM orchestrators such as `master_chat_orchestrator_v9_dgm_complete.py` explicitly annotate responses with `dgm_orchestration` information (for example, `{"mode": "emergent_passthrough"}`) and a final `mode` field set to `"dgm_complete_integration"`, which can be consumed by downstream introspective and control layers.
   - Unified gateways control which services are invoked and how their outputs are merged, and their endpoints report `system_transparency_mode` texts describing whether, for example, full audit, high‑depth analysis, or minimal direct DB access modes are active for RAG and GIS subsystems.

 These mechanisms ensure that identical underlying capabilities are deployed differently depending on global modes, governance constraints, and orchestration choices.

+---

 ## 15.5 Interaction with Optimization and Self‑Improvement